programmableweb/simple-node-grpc/1.0.1/server/README.md

 * `subtract`, subtracts an array of floating point numbers passed to it, calculated according to order in the array
 * `multiply`, multiplies an array of floating point numbers passed to it, calculated according to order in the array
 * `divide`, divides an array of floating point numbers passed to it, calculated according to order in the array
-* `chatter`, chatters a submitted string as a stream.
+* `chatter`, chatters a submitted string as a unidirectional stream from server to client.
 The number of emissions in the stream is determined by the parameter, `limit` in the message, `ChatterRequest`.
+* `blabber`, supports submitting a string to a client side stream.
+The string is returned in a server side stream.
+The interactions continue indefinitely until the server is shut down or the client stops sending strings.
 * `ping`, pings back a submitted string

 For the details of the request and reponse message for each function, read the section, **The `.proto` File**, the follows the section **tl;dr** below.